nathanenglehart/nathanenglehart.github.io/index.md

 <div class="bod">
 <h3 class="small_title">About Me</h3>

 My name is Nathan Englehart (he/him/his).
-I am from Toledo, Ohio and recently graduated from <a style="color: #f56a6a !important" href="https://www.oberlin.edu/">Oberlin College</a> in May 2023 where I completed a Bachelor of Arts degree with three majors in mathematics, history, and East Asian studies.
+I am from Perrysburg, Ohio and recently graduated from <a style="color: #f56a6a !important" href="https://www.oberlin.edu/">Oberlin College</a> in May 2023 where I completed a Bachelor of Arts degree with three majors in mathematics, history, and East Asian studies.
 <br>
 <br>
 Currently I am working remotely from Santa Barbara, CA at the <a style="color: #f56a6a !important" href="https://oakleaf.com/">Oakleaf group</a>.
 As a junior financial engineer in the data analytics and modeling department, I am involved with several projects in litigation support and report classification.